 The icefields of the St. Elias mountains, a remnant of the ice sheets that once cloaked much of what-is-today Canada, are amongst the most expansive in the world and offer a window into our Ice Age past.
 Valley glaciers radiating out from the icefields, feed rivers flowing southward to the Gulf of Alaska and northward into the Yukon River, which flows westward through Alaska into the Bering Sea.

 Since the end of the Ice Age, the volume of ice in the icefields has continually expanded and contracted in response to cyclic warming and cooling of the Earth’s climate over periods of hundreds of years.
 In concert, the valley glaciers, fed by the icefields, have advanced and retreated, working and reworking the architecture of their valleys – like gigantic bulldozers with each advance, and massive dump trucks, with each retreat.

 Flowing from the icefields, the Kaskawulsh Glacier forms the stem of a Y. From its toe the Kaskawulsh River flows southeastward, forming one arm of the Y. Downstream it merges with the Dezadeash River to form the Alsek River, which continues southward into the Gulf of Alaska.

-The other arm of the Y is formed by the valley of the Ä’äy Chù (Slim’s River), which heads northwards from the toe of the glacier before opening into Kluane Lake.
+The other arm of the Y is formed by the Ä’äy Chù (Slim’s River), which heads northwards from the toe of the glacier before emptying into Kluane Lake.
 Kluane Lake feeds the Kluane River, which flows into the White River, a tributary of the Yukon River which flows to the Bering Sea.

 Advance and retreat